-At Kenyon, psychology is taught as the scientific study of behavior and mental processes.
-The psychology curriculum provides an opportunity for majors and non-majors to examine diverse theoretical views and findings in such areas as physiological psychology, cognition, human development, perception, personality, social psychology, and abnormal psychology.
+Psychology is taught as the scientific study of behavior and mental processes.
+The psychology curriculum provides an opportunity for majors and non-majors to examine diverse theoretical views and findings in such areas as cognition, human development, learning, neuroscience, personality, social psychology and abnormal psychology.
 At all levels of study, the department gives students the opportunity to pursue research and to become involved in the work of local educational and mental-health agencies that are affiliated with the Off-Campus Activities in Psychology Program (OAPP).

 Students who elect to major in psychology will take statistics and an advanced research methods course along with at least one course in each of the following areas of psychology: biological bases of behavior; learning and cognition; developmental perspectives; clinical and health issues; and sociocultural perspectives.
 Finally, all majors enroll in a senior seminar, in which they collaborate with their peers and professor while developing expertise on a topic of their choice.

-Students majoring in psychology must earn at least 5.5 units of credit in the Psychology Department.
+Students majoring in psychology must earn at least 5.5 units of credit in the Psychology Department, with a minimum 2.5 major GPA.

 At the intermediate level, students are required to have a balanced curriculum within the discipline.
 Students take at least one course in each of the following general areas of psychology: